seangenabe/hapi-mount/readme.md

 If the method object is a function, it will be transformed into the `method` property for the method object. `options.callback` will also default to `false` to make it possible to declare `Promise`-returning functions.
 (This is just a personal preference *against* callbacks.)

 If you don't specify the `name` for the method, the name will default to the camel case version of the basename of the file.
 For example, a file at `get-database.js` will default to `{ name: 'getDatabase' }`

+#### All of these are optional!

+If this behavior isn't your style, simply specify everything in the schema.

 ## See also